 WATCH: My Experience at the Robot Restaurant in Tokyo

-After picking up your tickets, you are escorted a few doors down the street and into a building where the performance takes place.
-Here you wait in a bar area decked floor to ceiling in sparkle, neon and mirrors, before walking down brightly decorated stairs that make you feel like you are in a giant fun house, or a blinding mind warp.
-This immediately gets everyone high in childlike excitement, and that’s not even the half of it.
+After picking up your tickets, or showing your pre-booked printed or mobile voucher, you are escorted a few doors down the street and into a building where the performance takes place.
+Here you wait in a bar area decked floor to ceiling in sparkle, neon, and mirrors, before walking down brightly decorated stairs that make you feel like you are in a giant funhouse or a blinding mind warp.
+This immediately gets everyone high in childlike excitement, and that’s not even half of it.

 For one hour you are treated to a show that is out of this world.
 Broken down into four sections, the room is filled with a spectacle of LED screens with Anime style graphics, choreographed with flashing lights, lasers and electronic effects.

 On the ground are performances that showcase traditional Japanese dance routines with a half-naked twist, which later progress into frolicking on neon tanks and aeroplanes and where ninja and army girls fight with giant robots, pandas and dinosaurs.

 A robot skates around Starlight Express 2035 style, as giant fembots grace the runway of the stage with their very womanly features, getting the men in the audience all hot under the collar.

 All the while, the audience is whipped up into a glow stick waving frenzy.